michaelsicklesAppD/customapp-sdk/README.md

 * `globalKey`: The Global Account Key for the controller
 * `accessKey`: The Analytics API access key, used to execute the analytics query
 * `restdebug`: If set to true, will print debug statements on the console
-* `proxy_old`: Rename this to proxy if you are using a proxy on the server you running the BiQ App framework on.
+* `proxy_old`: Rename this to proxy if you are using a proxy on the server you running the Custom App framework on.

 If you are running your controller with a different port e.g. 8090 then you need to add the port element e.g.